 It might sound obvious, but frequently, when the central heating works but the hot water doesn’t, then the hot water thermostat control has been turned down to zero.
-If you haven’t touched the controls for a while, it’s still worth checking that the thermostat is turned up properly – you might have knocked it accidentally.
+If you haven’t touched the controls for a while, it’s still worth checking that the thermostat is turned up properly.
+You might have knocked it accidentally.

 If there has been a power cut recently, then your boiler may have shut down and will need to be reset.
 Check that your boiler’s electricity supply is functioning – are the displays properly lit up, or are any bulbs in the boiler illuminated?